robertmc0/modules-test/CONTRIBUTING.md

 The files that you need to edit are `metadata.json`, `main.bicep`, `test/main.test.bicep`, `README.md`, and `version.json`.

-The `metadata.json` file contains metadata of the module including `name`, `description`, and `owner`.
+The `metadata.json` file contains metadata of the module including `name`, `summary`, and `owner`.
 You must provide the values for them.
 Below is a sample metadata file with the constraints of each property commented:

 ```JSONC
 {